-Whether you're joining BT Mobile or leaving for a different network, it's a straightforward process to keep your old phone number.
+Whether you're joining BT Mobile or leaving for another network, it's a straightforward process to keep your existing phone number.

 For detailed instructions, please choose the option that best applies to you: